How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 sun salutation B Warrior-I

-• Step your left foot forward close to the left hand bending the left leg.
+• Step your left foot forward, placing it close to the left hand, and bend your left leg.

-• Keep the left thigh parallel to the floor.
+• Ensure your left thigh is parallel to the floor.

 13. Four Limbed Staff Pose (Chaturanga Dandasana)